bedeabza/nginx-jsonrpc-proxy/README.md

 Docker image for exposing a JSON-RPC API over simple HTTP.
 A simple whitelist/blacklist mechanism is available to ensure only certain RPC methods are exposed.

-The intended use of the proxy is for publicly available JSON-RPC APIs, for example, that of a Bitcoin full node.
+The intended use of the proxy is for publicly available JSON-RPC APIs, for example, that of a Gincoin, or Bitcoin full node.

+The Lua programming language is used (via [Openresty](https://openresty.org/)) for translating the request from an simple HTTP request to a JSON-RPC call.
+The [Openresty](https://openresty.org/) runtime uses JIT (Just In Time) compilation of the code, so it adds almost no overhead on the standard Nginx reverse proxy.

 ## Examples